pratikp72/react-native-full-screen-notification-incoming-call/README.md

 - Full-screen incoming call notifications
 - Customizable notification options (icons, colors, sound, etc.)
 - Android 12+ call-style UI support
+- Expo support with configuration plugin

 # Installation

+For React Native projects:
 ```sh
 npm install react-native-full-screen-notification-incoming-call

 ```

+For Expo projects, this library includes a configuration plugin.
+See the [Expo section](#expo) below for setup instructions.
 ### Compatibility
 Ensure you are using the appropriate version of this library for your React Native version: